The song of the week is 'Buffalo Gals' in the key of A, played as an instrumental.

 At bluegrass jams, it is common for a double ending to be played after the final break on AABB form tunes like Buffalo Gals.
 For an explanation of how double endings work, and for examples of double endings in the keys of G and A for fiddle, mandolin, banjo, and guitar, refer back to the section on double endings and to the attachments in the song of the week write-up for Shortnin' Bread: https://www.idahobluegrassassociation.org/jasons-beginner-jam-blog-2019---2020/category/shortnin-bread

-17 songs were played at the jam on Thursday: 13 from the main list, and 4 from the additional songs list:
+16 songs were played at the jam on last night: 12 from the main list, 3 from the additional songs list, and 1 that is on neither list:

 Buffalo Gals - A